MudBlazor/MudBlazor/CONTRIBUTING.md

 - If there are new changes in the main repo, you should either merge the main repo's (upstream) dev or rebase your branch onto it.
 - Before working on a large change, it is recommended to first open an issue to discuss it with others
 - If your Pull Request is still in progress, convert it to a draft Pull Request
-- Your commit messages should follow the following format:
+- The PR Title should follow the following format:
 ```
 <component name>: <short description of changes in imperative> (<linked issue>)
 ```